GacheruIan/yolo/README.md

 # YOLOMY

-## Introduction
+## Manual-Setting-Up

 The YOLO Project is a full-stack application designed for managing products seamlessly.

-This application features a client and backend, both running within Docker containers, providing a robust environment for development and deployment.
-Follow the instructions below to set up and run the project on your local machine.
+This application features a client and backend, both running within Docker containers,

+providing a robust environment for development and deployment.
+Follow the instructions

+below to set up and run the project on your local machine.

 To get started, clone the repository using the following command: